ParkingPalPro/ParkingPal/README.md

 The server runs on `localhost:5000`

-you can access admin panel with following credentials on `/admin`
+you can access the admin panel with the following credentials on `/admin`
 ```python
 admin_user = User(
     username='admin',